BYU Cougars men's basketball: History

 After lackluster 2021-22 and 2022-23 seasons, BYU was picked to finish 13th of 14 teams in the Big 12 prior to the 2023-24 season, their first competing in the conference.
 However, the Cougars posted a 10-8 conference record and went 22-9 during the regular season to finish fifth in the final conference standings.
 They defeated UCF in the second round of the Big 12 Conference tournament before losing to Texas Tech in the quarterfinals.
 They were awarded a 6-seed in the NCAA Tournament, where they lost to Duquesne in the first round.

 On April 12, 2024, it was announced that Mark Pope had been hired as head coach at Kentucky.
 On April 16, BYU announced the hiring of Kevin Young, associate head coach of the Phoenix Suns, to serve as the team's new head coach.
-Young proceeded to sign what were then four of the nine highest-rated recruits in BYU history (according to 247Sports)—Egor Demin, Kanon Catchings, Brody Kozlowski, and Elijah Crawford.
-Demin, who played for Real Madrid's U18 squad and was eligible to play US college basketball under new NCAA rules, was given a five-star rating by 247Sports, becoming (at the time) the highest-rated recruit and only five-star recruit in program history.
+Young proceeded to sign what were then four of the nine highest-rated recruits in BYU history (according to 247Sports)—Egor Dëmin, Kanon Catchings, Brody Kozlowski, and Elijah Crawford.
+Dëmin, who played for Real Madrid's U18 squad and was eligible to play US college basketball under new NCAA rules, was given a five-star rating by 247Sports, becoming (at the time) the highest-rated recruit and only five-star recruit in program history.
 These signings led many to consider BYU's 2024 recruiting class the best in program history to that point.

 BYU finished the 2024–25 regular season with a 23–8 record, 14–6 in Big 12 play.
 After starting conference play 2-4, the Cougars won 12 of their final 14 regular season games, including road wins over ranked Arizona and Iowa State teams and a 91–57 home win over #23 Kansas (BYU's largest-ever win over a ranked opponent, and tied for Kansas's worst loss of the Bill Self era).
 BYU finished tied for third in the final Big 12 standings, earning a double bye in the conference tournament.
 The Cougars defeated Iowa State in the quarterfinals before losing to Houston in the semifinals.
 Selected as a 6-seed for the NCAA Tournament, the Cougars defeated 11-seed VCU and 3-seed Wisconsin to advance to just the sixth Sweet Sixteen appearance in program history and first since 2011, before losing to 2-seed Alabama.

 On December 10, 2024, AJ Dybantsa, ESPN's #1 overall recruit in the 2025 class and widely anticipated to be the first overall pick of the 2026 NBA Draft, announced his commitment to BYU on ESPN's First Take with Stephen A. Smith.
 Dybantsa immediately became the highest-rated recruit in BYU history, as well as the first ESPN 5-star recruit ever to sign with the program.
 Dybantsa, who played his senior year of prep basketball at Utah Prep in Hurricane, Utah, chose BYU over finalists North Carolina, Alabama, and Kansas.